 I have long suspected that people would be shocked, if they only knew how much of an amplifier’s cost was going into fancy packaging.
 I would not be surprised if 20-50% of the materials cost of products such as the Eico 685 transistor tester and the Heathkit AA-21 amplifier went into the chassis and case work.
 Some might think that wasteful but it was a truism that looks were extremely important in selling these products.
 They had to look impressive in the catalog.

 With its emphasis on cost-effectiveness, little was spent on making the poor Cortina look pretty.
 This Cinderella didn’t have a fairy godmother to provide a nice dress and shoes.
-The top cover was steel sheet metal, clad with wood-tone vinyl.
-Ventilation in back (at right) was provided by simply reducing the size of the back cover, leaving a 3/8” gap around the side and top edges.
+The top cover (at right) was steel sheet metal, clad with wood-tone vinyl.
+Ventilation in back was provided by simply reducing the size of the back cover, leaving a gap around the side and top edges.
 One has to admit that the wood-tone vinyl and partially open back look, well, economical.
+Now, in all fairness, please note that I install the case with front and back reversed.
+This puts the flange at the front, where it keeps the top edge straight and even with the top of the front panel plate.
+If the flange were in back, it would look better back there.
 Bear in mind though, that the back would only be seen during installation.
 In most cases, where the unit is in a small shelf or cabinet, the top and sides would not be very visible, either.
 If ever there were a good place to cut, this is it.

 Nevertheless, Eico must have sold a good many of the products, since the line continued for a long time, still appearing in the 1975 catalog (but gone by 1978).
 Cortina’s often show up on eBay.